Weight training: Do's and don'ts of proper technique

 If you're not sure whether you're doing a particular exercise correctly, ask a personal trainer or other fitness specialist for help.

 - Breathe.
 You might be tempted to hold your breath while you're lifting weights.
 Don't hold your breath.
 Instead, breathe out as you lift the weight and breathe in as you lower the weight.

 - Seek balance.
 Work all of your major muscles — including the abdomen, hips, legs, chest, back, shoulders and arms.
 Strengthen the opposing muscles in a balanced way, such as the fronts and backs of the arms.

 - Rest.
 Avoid exercising the same muscles two days in a row.
 You might work all of your major muscle groups at a single session two or three times a week, or plan daily sessions for specific muscle groups.
-For example, on Monday work your arms and shoulders, on Tuesday work your legs, and so on.
+For example, work your arms and shoulders on Monday, your legs on Tuesday, and so on.

 Weight training don'ts

 Follow these tips to avoid common mistakes when you're weight training: